Academic Information and Policies

 • All Dining areas are designated as non-smoking.

-• All Dining Room food and beverage is to be consumed in and/or remain in the Dining Room.
+• All food and beverages are to be consumed in and remain in the dining room.
 No exceptions will be made (unless having a sick tray slip).

-• China, silverware, cups, glasses, salt shakers, are University property.
+• China, silverware, cups, glasses and salt shakers are University property.
 Please leave them in the dining areas for everyone’s use.

 Waldorf Security

-The University desires to have a living environment where students feel safe and secure.
-To that end, the University employs Waldorf Security officers to supervise the campus, report ways to improve campus security, and deal with incidents involving students’ safety and security.
+The University desires a living environment where students feel safe and secure.
+To this end, it employs Waldorf Security officers to supervise the campus, report ways to improve campus security and deal with incidents involving students’ safety and security.
 Please refer to the Waldorf website for further information.

 The Waldorf Security Office is located on the main floor of the Campus Center.

-The Campus Center serves as a center for student activities on campus.
-The Campus Center also provides Student Life offices, the Student Mail Center, Student Activities, Health Services, counseling, dining facilities, Campus Information Center (CIC), the Art Gallery, meeting rooms, and the Residence Life offices.
-The Dean of Students serves as the Director of the Campus Center.
+The Campus Center is a center for student activities on campus.
+It also provides Student Life offices, the Student Mail/Package Center, student activities, health services, counseling, dining facilities, the Art Room, meeting rooms and the Residence Life offices.
+The Vice President for Student Life/Dean of Students serves as the Director of the Campus Center.

 Policies and Rules of the Center

-1. General - Meetings in the Campus Center shall adjourn no less than fifteen minutes before the closing hours of the building unless approval for an extension has been obtained in advance from the Dean of Students.
+1. General: Meetings in the Campus Center shall adjourn no less than fifteen minutes before the building's closing hours unless the Vice President of Student Life/Dean of Students has approved an extension in advance.

-2. Posting Notices - The Dean of Students reserves the acceptability and placement right of all poster material and other such announcements.
-Normally, only campus activities are publicized.
+2. Posting Notices: The Vice President of Student Life/Dean of Students reserves the acceptability and placement right of all poster material and other announcements.
+Usually, only campus activities are publicized.
 All advertisements must be dated.
-See the daytime CIC operator or the Administrative Coordinator for Student Life from 8 a.m. - 5 p.m. for permission to post items.
+See the daytime CIC operator or the Administrative Coordinator for Student Life from 8 a.m. to 5 p.m. for permission to post items.

-3. Ticket Sales - The Campus Information Center desk in the main lobby is available for approved ticket sales and sign-ups.
-Arrangement should be made with the CIC supervisor.
+3. Ticket Sales: The Campus Information Center desk in the main lobby is available for approved ticket sales and sign-ups.
+Arrangements should be made with the CIC supervisor.

-5. Decorations - These must be approved by the Dean of Students.
+5. Decorations: These must be approved by the Vice President of Student Life/Dean of Students.
 Decorations are to be removed immediately following the event by the group putting them up.

 Telephone Services

-For emergency 911 access from an on-campus phone, dial 9-911 and give your location.
+For emergency, dial 911 access from an on-campus phone.

 Location: Basement of the Campus Center

-Permission must be granted by the Student Mail Center coordinator to stuff all mailboxes with mass mailing.
+The Student Mail Center coordinator must grant permission to stuff all mailboxes with mass mail.
 Students are reminded that tampering with another person’s mail is a federal crime.

 To send mail to a student address;